Advanced Liver Transplant Surgery in India

 What Is Liver Transplant Surgery?

-Liver transplant surgery is a complex surgical procedure performed for patients with advanced liver disease when liver function has declined irreversibly.
-During the operation, the diseased liver is removed and replaced with a healthy liver graft obtained either from a living donor or a deceased donor.
+Liver transplant surgery is a complex procedure performed for patients with advanced liver disease where liver function has declined irreversibly.
+The diseased liver is removed and replaced with a healthy donor graft obtained from either a living donor or a deceased donor.

 The liver performs several essential functions including detoxification, protein synthesis, bile production, metabolic regulation, and immune support.
 When these functions deteriorate due to severe liver disease, transplantation may become the most effective treatment option.